MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1112-Requirements-Pertaining-Third-Party-Conformity-Assessment-Bodies/subpart-B-General-Requirements-Pertaining-Third-Party-Conformity-Assessment-Bodies/section-1112.13.md

 ##### § 1112.13 How does a third party conformity assessment body apply for CPSC acceptance? #####

-Link to an amendment published at 86 FR 22866, Apr.
-30, 2021.

 (a) *Baseline Requirements.* Each third party conformity assessment body seeking CPSC acceptance must:

 (1) Submit a completed Consumer Product Conformity Assessment Body Registration Form (CPSC Form 223 or Application).
 In submitting a CPSC Form 223, the third party conformity assessment body must attest to facts and characteristics about its business that will determine whether the third party conformity assessment body is independent, firewalled, or governmental.
 The third party conformity assessment body also must attest that it has read, understood, and agrees to the regulations in this part.
 The third party conformity assessment body must update its CPSC Form 223 whenever any information previously supplied on the form changes.

 (2) Submit the following documentation.

-(i) *Accreditation certificate.* (A) The third party conformity assessment body must be accredited to the ISO/IEC Standard 17025:2005(E), “General requirements for the competence of testing and calibration laboratories.”
+(i) *Accreditation certificate.* (A) The third party conformity assessment body must be accredited to the ISO/IEC 17025, “General requirements for the competence of testing and calibration laboratories.”

 (B) The accreditation must be by an accreditation body that is a signatory to the International Laboratory Accreditation Cooperation-Mutual Recognition Arrangement (ILAC-MRA).